Adaptive Subcarrier, Parameter, and Power Allocation for Partitioned Edge Learning Over Broadband Channels: Problem Formulation

 \section{Problem Formulation}

 We aim at minimizing the overall learning latency of the PARTEL system, which depends on two factors: the per-round latency and the number of rounds for model convergence.
 The overall learning latency is defined as the total latency of all rounds till model convergence.
 In \cite{wen2020joint} for narrowband channels, it is proved that the overall learning latency minimization is equivalent to separately minimizing the per-round latency.
-The result can also apply to the current case of broadband channels, as stated below. \begin{lemma}[Equivalent Per-Round Latency Minimization \cite{wen2020joint}] \emph{ The overall learning latency minimization is equivalent to separately minimizing the latencies for all rounds, as the distributed learning algorithms implemented using PARTEL are equivalent to the corresponding centralized ones in terms of convergence rate as measured by the required number of communication rounds.
-Specifically, for distributed learning, the values of updates (e.g., gradients and proximal gradients) calculated in each round and the number of rounds required for model convergence are independent of SUPPORT. } \end{lemma}
+The result can also apply to the current case of broadband channels, as stated below. \begin{lemma}[Equivalent Per-Round Latency Minimization \cite{wen2020joint}] \emph{ The overall learning latency minimization is equivalent to separately minimizing the latencies for all rounds. } \end{lemma} Lemma \ref{Lma:PerRoundL} holds because the distributed learning algorithms implemented using PARTEL are equivalent to the corresponding centralized ones in terms of convergence rate as measured by the required number of communication rounds.
+Specifically, for distributed learning, the values of updates (e.g., gradients and proximal gradients) calculated in each round and the number of rounds required for model convergence are independent of SUPPORT.

-Using this result, we formulate the equivalent per-round latency-minimization problem.
+Using the result in Lemma \ref{Lma:PerRoundL}, we formulate the equivalent per-round latency-minimization problem.
 For an arbitrary round, we aim to minimize its latency, denoted as $T$, under the constraints on subcarrier assignment, latency requirement, parameter allocation, and power control, described as follows.